filipesilva/fdb/README.md

  :db-path      "./db"

  ;; These paths that will be mounted on the db.
- ;; If you have ~/fdb-demo mounted as :demo, and you have /demo/reference/repl.fdb.clj, ;; its id in the db will be /demo/reference/repl.fdb.clj.
+ ;; If you have ~/fdb-demos mounted as :demos, and you have /demos/reference/repl.fdb.clj, ;; its id in the db will be /demos/reference/repl.fdb.clj.
- :mounts       {;; "./fdb-demo" is the same as {:path "./fdb-demo"}
+ :mounts       {;; "./fdb-demos" is the same as {:path "./fdb-demos"}
-                :demo  "./fdb-demo/"
+                :demos  "./fdb-demos/"
                 :notes  {:path          "/path/to/obsidian/vault"
                          ;; extra-readers will be added just to files in this mount.
                          ;; You can also add :readers to overwrite the toplevel.
                          :extra-readers {:md fdb.fns.obsidian/meta}}}

  ;; Readers are fns that will read some data from a file as edn when it changes ;; and add it to the db together with the metadata.